To build your own Itinerary, click to add an item to your Itinerary basket.

 Health & Safety

 We would always recommend you write a simple risk assessment to demonstrate you have considered anything that could be a hazard.
-You can find an easy to use template here.
+You can find an easy-to-use template here.

 Think about what could go wrong and what you can put in place to reduce the risk.
 For example: